5 min read / 25 May 2023 / Laura Garvin Gomez

 What are the benefits of whipped soap?

-The light, soft texture of whipped soap feels luxurious on the skin, and when combined with a blend of essential oils, it can offer a variety of health benefits.
+The light, soft texture of a whipped soap base feels luxurious on the skin, and when combined with a blend of essential oils, it can offer a variety of health benefits.

 Essential oils are packed with a wide range of vitamins and nutrients that can help to hydrate and nourish your skin.
 For example, Lavender Essential Oil is incredibly versatile and also antibacterial, which is great for soothing the skin.
 Rose essential oil is a favourite for many soap makers and is high in vitamins C and E, which are known for their moisturising abilities.